Skip to main content

 Drive on an ice road

-One of the wonders of a northern winter is ice roads.
-It’s a strange feeling being in a car on a lake or river, but rest assured: the ice freezes thick enough to hold tractor-trailers and whole concerts full of people.
-The ice road to Dettah across Yellowknife Bay gets to be about 4-6 feet thick.
-Take a short trip to visit the Dene community of Dettah, or go for a (careful, reasonable-speed) rip up the ice road from Vee Lake off the Ingraham Trail and find yourself a good spot to set up your ice fishing hut for the day.
+The ice road to Dettah across Yellowknife Bay opens as early as mid-December until mid-April, growing 4-6 feet thick.
+Take a short trip – 6km (3.7 mi) – to visit the Dene community of Dettah, or drive up the ice road from Vee Lake to set up your ice fishing hut for the day.

 Channel your creativity